 Such a lengthy source control history in conjunction with recent activity may indicate that this code base and community are important enough to attract long-term commitment, and may also indicate a mature and relatively bug-free code base.

 Note: The source code for aubio might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the last twelve months, aubio has seen a substantial decrease in development activity.
-This could mean many things.
-It may be a warning sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
-It is also possible that development on this project has moved to a new source control repository somewhere else.
+Over the last twelve months, aubio has seen a substantial increase in activity.
+This may be a sign that interest in this project is rising, and that the open source community has embraced this project.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.

-This lack of comments puts aubio among the lowest 10% of all Python projects on Open Hub.
+This high number of comments puts aubio among the highest one-third of all C projects on Open Hub.